anupyldd/dough/README.md

             // create test object with name 'test 1' test("test 1")
             // add another tag to this test on top of
-            // 'tag 1' and 'tag 2' inheritef from the suite
+            // 'tag 1' and 'tag 2' inherited from the suite
             // (optional)
             .tags("tag 3")
             // set the test function